tudelft3d/geo2020/faq/index.md

 > I would have written a shorter letter, but I did not have the time.

-But since you insist on having a page number, around 75 pages (with a "normal" amount of figures and tables) is probably what is expected.
+But since you insist on having a page number, around 75 pages is probably what is expected (with a "normal" amount of figures and tables).

 This plot shows the average number of pages of MSc theses at the University of Minnesota in different fields.
 Geomatics is not in the list, but the average is clearly under 100, and in many fields a bit above 50.